fengsim/FENGSim-Dev/README.md

-The followings are the core technologies used in Digital Twins:
+The followings are the core technologies used in Digital Twins and you could find all of them from open source technologies, :-).

 - CAD, CAE, CAM and CAI,
 - the coupling of system simulation and physical field simulation,